How to Clear a Problem

 The Difference Between Problem Solving and Clearing

-They may sound like the same thing, but in Problem Traversal Theory, there’s an intentional distinction between problem solving and problem clearing.
+They may sound like the same thing, but in Problem Traversal Theory (PTT), there's an intentional distinction between problem solving and problem clearing.

 Problem solving is passive.
 Knowing a solution doesn’t satisfy the sentient entity’s desire for a thing to transition to a specific potential state.